pfroysdon/reading_rack/README.md

 **Note:** I have ~10 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 ### Computer Science
+**Note:** I have ~10 books that I have read and used in this area.
+I will post the photos, links, and reviews soon.

 ### Navigation Theory, State Estimation, & Signal Processing
 **Note:** I have ~40 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.